Offbeatmammal/GridBuddy/README.md

 Supports both Right and Left Pole position layouts (event by event).

 Currently *very* rough proof of concept, with some of the admin functions still being clunky, and in some cases just stubs!

+Android users: for phones that support it (assuming Chrome) screen keep-alive is used when on the Gridsheet view (admin modes do not activate this) - please be aware as this may impact battery life if the user does not switch away from the browser or manually sleep their phone.

 You will need to add your own db_connect.php with credentials for the database:
 ```